Adrian C. Gallo

 Bio

 I started my career working for the Forest Service in Alaska and Oregon building long-term forest management plans.
 My curiosity of the natural world led me to purse a PhD researching how climate change is impacting ecosystems like deserts, grasslands, forests, and agricultural areas.
 My academic specialties include fire effects on ecosystems, permafrost, and nature based carbon markets.
 While at Oregon State, I co-produced the Inspiration Dissemination radio show, podcast, & blog where we translated graduate student research for the public’s understanding.
-I then became a Climate Program Manager for the Idaho Conservation League where I co-developed a long-term campaign to accelerate Idaho’s road to decarbonization focusing on buildings, transportation, and the energy systems.

 Download my CV